mantidproject/mantid/dev-docs/source/DesignDocumentGuides.rst

 #.
 Create an item in the technical working group roadmap `here <https://github.com/mantidproject/roadmap/projects/1>`__ under the intended release.

 #.
 Produce the document in `markdown <http://en.wikipedia.org/wiki/Markdown>`__ format with the md extension.
 Once ready for review, open a PR in `here <https://github.com/mantidproject/documents/tree/main/Design>`__ or a subdirectory therein.
 The pull request should also include the sources (and not just the images) of any diagrams you put in the document.
-The diagrams must be drawn with `staruml <https://staruml.io/>`__ free edition, as it is cross-platform.
+The diagrams can be drawn with `staruml <https://staruml.io/>`__ or similar cross-platform or WEB solution.

 #.
 Once the PR is ready for review, put a message with a link in *tech-qa* channel, inviting the gatekeepers or other interested parties take a look and provide comments within one calendar week.
 Unlike the PR for code, the design reviews can and should have more than one assigned reviewer.
 The period can be extended if the scope is very large.